 - Make satisfactory academic progress in a degree, certificate, or continuing education program as determined by the institution.

-Minimum Academic Standards for Students Receiving VA Educational Benefits: Student receiving VA educational benefits should see the Minimum Academic Standards for Students Receiving VA Educational Benefits subsection of this catalog.
+Minimum Academic Standards for Students Receiving VA Educational Benefits: Students receiving VA educational benefits should see the Minimum Academic Standards for Students Receiving VA Educational Benefits subsection of this catalog.